Green's Cave

 Description

-Green's Cave is named after the Green Family.
-They once owned the cave, but they lost it to the Army Corps of Engineers, who was attempting to build a $100-million dam right here.
-The overlook above the cave would have been a 3m drop into 28m deep water, if the dam had been built.
-However, it is not really a good idea to build a dam in an karst area.
+Green's Cave is named after the Green Family, who once owned the property with the cave.
+The cave had numerous owners until it was acquired by the Army Corps of Engineers, who was attempting to build a USD 100 million dam right here.
+The overlook above the cave would have been a 3 m drop into 28 m deep water, if the dam had been built.
+However, it is not really a good idea to build a dam in a karst area.
+Water tends to flow away through caves and it is rather likely, the lake would never have filled completely.

 2. Hike in from Hamilton Iron Works.